 - 2 teaspoons sea salt

-- 1 3/4 cup milk or buttermilk — maybe a little more or less depending on the dough you don't want it to feel dry or sticky
+- 1 1/2 cup milk or buttermilk — maybe a little more or less depending on the dough you don't want it to feel dry or sticky

-- Put the first 5 ingredients, then cut the butter into the flour mixture (stir it around, but not too vigorously), add the milk and stir just until dough clings together, don't over stir.
-If it feels too dry, add a bit more milk, you'll want it to hold together but still be a smooth dough without being wet or sticky.
+- Put the first 5 ingredients in a food processor and mix, then add in the butter and mix.
+Add the milk a little at a time, just until the dough clings together.
+If it feels too dry add a bit more milk, you'll want it to hold together but still be a smooth dough without being wet or sticky.
 Turn it out onto a floured countertop.
-Roll it out into a rectangle, using enough flour so it's not sticky, roll gently and not too much or they won't turn out fluffy.
+Using a rolling pin and roll it into a rectangle, using enough flour so it's not sticky, roll gently and not too much or they won't turn out fluffy.
 Fold the dough over onto itself, flatten again and do this 4-5 times so you end up with dough about 3/4-1 inch thick and about 8-9" by 10-11" rectangle.
 (You're forming the fluffy layers to make the light puffy biscuit.)
-Use a glass about 2.5" diameter to cut out circles and place onto a parchment paper lined or buttered cookie sheet (never Teflon) -- they can be touching just on the sides to get them all onto one pan, but not too close.
-With the pieces leftover just lightly smush them together (remember not to handle this dough too much or they won't be fluffy) and either roll them and flatten into a biscuit shape with your hands, or use the glass to cut circles into the rest of the smushed-together dough until it's all gone.
+Use a glass about 2.5" diameter to cut out circles and place onto a parchment paper lined or buttered cookie sheet (never Teflon) -- they can be touching just on the sides to get them all onto one pan, but not smooshed together.
+With the pieces leftover just lightly smush them together and either roll them and flatten into a biscuit shape with your hands, or use the glass to cut circles into the rest of the smushed-together dough until it's all gone.
 Those last ones won't look as pretty as the first, but they'll taste so good no one will care. 🙂

 - Bake for 11-13 minutes or until a nice golden brown, that's how you'll know they're done on the inside.